10 Ways to Prevent Forest Fires

-If you’re wondering why wildfires are getting worse, the answer might come as a surprise: although science shows that climate change is driving the increasing severity, over 90% of forest fires in the United States are caused by humans and many of them can be prevented.
+If you are wondering why wildfires are getting worse, the answer might come as a surprise: although science shows that climate change is a threat multiplier that increases fire frequency and intensity, people also play a role.
+Nearly 85% of forest fires in the United States are caused by human activities — and many are preventable.

-While we’ve all heard about the gender reveal party that sparked the deadly El Dorado fire, many of our everyday activities can also ignite them.
-We may not be able to stop forest fires entirely because of each ecosystem's unique fire ecology, but if you reside in an area that is prone to drought or forest fires, it's important to follow fire safety guidelines to help prevent potential disasters.
+While you may have heard about the gender reveal party that sparked the deadly El Dorado fire, many everyday activities can ignite a blaze, too.
+A warming climate, a history of fire suppression, and other factors mean that fires are, unfortunately, only getting worse.
+But if you reside in an area that is prone to drought or forest fires, you can help prevent natural disasters by following simple fire safety guidelines.

 Whenever you smoke, douse your butts with water and place them in a fire-proof container to safely dispose of after you’re sure they’ve gone out.
 And whatever you do, don’t toss them on the ground.